cpoczatek/kharon/readme.md

 - tied to an instrument physically
 - non-upgradeable because of the requirements of it's primary software

+Some examples are: an RPi weather station gathering local data, a digital oscilloscope attached to an old laptop, a $4M mass spec run by a non-upgradeable Windows 7 box.
-These things can limit options available to automatically move data from the machine of origin into a data processing pipeline.
+These limitations can restrict methods to automatically move data from the machine of origin into a data processing pipeline.

 _Charon_ monitors the directory (or tree) where data is generated and sftp's "new"